FRC4561TerrorBytes/PO-CSV-Import/README.md

 ## TODO:
-* Support ordering CSVs from REV, CTRE, Andymark, etc
+* Support ordering CSVs from REV and other vendors?
 * Multiple CSV import?
 * Associate orders to parts.
 Link parts in the PO sheet back to FRCBom?
 The idea here is to get a better idea of what a part costs
 * Send a daily/weekly/whatever digest email to purchasing approvers?
 Apps script triggered email or Slack DM would work